 Even though much of Latin America has been able to significantly reduce poverty, the country of Mexico still struggles.
-Below are facts about poverty in Mexico.
-Education about the problem of poverty in Mexico may help us remedy the situation.
+Below are the leading facts about poverty in Mexico.
+Education about the problem of poverty in Mexico is crucial and will help us remedy the situation.

 Top Facts about Poverty in Mexico